 To learn more about Accenture and Avanade’s generative AI-powered solution and how it can be customized for your industry and region, register for a complimentary workshop.

-The post Leverage AI to simplify CSRD reporting appeared first on Microsoft Industry Blogs.
+The post Leverage AI to simplify CSRD reporting appeared first on The Microsoft Cloud Blog.

 ]]>